vincentbernat/i3wm-configuration/README.md

 This is my [i3](https://i3wm) configuration.
 It does not exactly feature the same keybindings as the default configuration.
-I don't recommend using it by you can pick anything you need in it.
+I don't recommend using it as-is by you can pick anything you need in it.

 Here some of the things you may be interested in: